Icinga/icinga2/doc/18-library-reference.md

     function regex(pattern, text)

 Returns true if the regular expression matches the text, false otherwise.
+The mode argument is optional and can be either MatchAll (in which case all elements for an array have to match) or MatchAny (in which case at least one element has to match).
+The default mode is MatchAll.

 **Tip**: In case you are looking for regular expression tests try [regex101](https://regex101.com).

 Example: